rasools/rasools.github.io/content/authors/admin/_index.md

     url: https://www.lonza.com/

 # Short bio (displayed in user profile at end of posts)
-bio: PhD-trained data scientist and biotechnologist focused on process analytics, statistical modeling, dashboards, reproducible workflows, and data-driven decision support for biopharmaceutical manufacturing.
+bio: PhD-trained biotechnologist and data-driven project leader focused on cross-functional biopharmaceutical project delivery, stakeholder communication, GMP-aware execution, and data-informed decision-making.

 # Interests to show in About widget
 interests:
-  - Process analytics and operational data science
+  - Biopharmaceutical project leadership
-  - MSAT data support and process understanding
+  - Cross-functional project delivery
-  - Multivariate and statistical modeling
+  - Customer and stakeholder communication
-  - Trend monitoring and predictive modeling
+  - Manufacturing campaign readiness
-  - Dashboards and analytical views
+  - GMP-aware change and deviation coordination
-  - Reproducible data workflows
+  - Audit and inspection readiness
-  - Mammalian bioprocess and protein production
+  - Data-informed project management
-  - GMP-aware documentation and data integrity
+  - Process understanding and operational performance

 # Education to show in About widget
 education: